Bharadwaj710/OpsPulse/README.md

-# OpsPulse: Real-Time Collaborative Task Management Platform
+# NexTask: Real-Time Collaborative Task Management Platform

-OpsPulse is a high-performance, collaborative task management application built with a modern decoupled architecture.
+NexTask is a high-performance, collaborative task management application built with a modern decoupled architecture.
 It features a responsive Next.js frontend (with support for Dark Mode) and a secured Flask REST API backend, backed by PostgreSQL database and Google OAuth via Supabase.

 <br />